Mailing List Guidelines and Procedures

 - Posts should be made in plain text format in the body of the message.
-When absolutely necessary, attachments may be included.
+When necessary, HTML message format may be used, and email attachments may be included.
 Attachments should be provided in a non-proprietary format.

 - Individuals should not forward messages to OASIS mailing lists without the permission of the original author(s).

 - Messages containing inappropriate content should not be distributed to OASIS mailing lists.
 These include posts which are:

 - unrelated to the topic of the mailing list

 - Posts should not include email addresses considered private-use-only by their owners.